Aims & Objectives

 - Make a Positive Contribution

-The fathers are encouraged back into work, through multi-agency services.
+The fathers are encouraged back into work, if unemployed, through multi-agency services.

-The fathers engage in play group activities, this therefore creates a friendly atmosphere of belonging, that fathers children and families can enjoy.
+The fathers are informed or engage in play group activities.
+This therefore creates a friendly atmosphere of belonging, that father’s children and families can enjoy.

 - To allow fathers children and their families to achieve their full potential